DannyDainton/newman-reporter-htmlextra/README.md

 - Create a new `<filename>.js` file and add the script below which contains the current list of reporter options
 - Add your `collection.json` file reference to the script and run using `node <filename>.js`

+Once the node script has run, the report will be created in the default `./newman` directory.
+A new save location can be specified using the `export` flag.

-Adding any of the options within the `htmlextra` object will enable the functionality of the given feature.
+To enable the functionality of a given feature, uncomment any of the options within the `htmlextra` object.

 ```javascript
 const newman = require('newman');